Brian Raabe: Amateur career

+A native of New Ulm, Minnesota, Raabe attended New Ulm High School and played on a team that went to the 1985 American Legion Baseball World Series.
+He then attended the University of Minnesota.
+With the Golden Gophers, he was a three-time All-Big Ten Conference infielder and a 1990 first-team All-American.
+He was inducted into the university's athletics half of fame in 2021.

-A native of New Ulm, Minnesota, Raabe attended New Ulm High School and the University of Minnesota.
-In 1989, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.
+In 1989, Raabe played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.

 Professional career

-Raabe was selected by the Minnesota Twins in the 41st round of the 1990 MLB Draft.
-He made his major league debut for Minnesota in 1995, and also played for the club the following season.
-Raabe was released by Minnesota after the 1996 season and signed as a free agent with the Seattle Mariners.
-The Mariners traded Raabe to the Colorado Rockies late in the 1997 season.
+The Minnesota Twins selected Raabe in the 41st round of the 1990 MLB draft.
+He made his major league debut for Minnesota in 1995 and also played for the club the following season.
+He was released by Minnesota after the 1996 season and signed as a free agent with the Seattle Mariners.
+The Mariners traded Raabe to the Colorado Rockies in September 1997.
+He appeared in two games for the Rockies.

 Following the 1997 season, Raabe was purchased from Colorado by the Seibu Lions of the Japan Pacific League.
 He played 37 games for them in 1998, mostly at second base.
+He played in Triple-A in 1999.
+He was a Triple-A All-Star in 1996, 1997, and 1999.

 Coaching career

 Raabe was the head baseball coach at Forest Lake Area High School from 2001 to 2011.
-He is currently the head baseball coach at Bethel University in St. Paul, Minnesota.
+He became the head baseball coach at Bethel University in St. Paul, Minnesota in 2012, winning his 300th game with the program in 2024.

+Personal life

+Raabe is married and has two children.
+His son also played baseball for the Minnesota Golden Gophers and was drafted by the Milwaukee Brewers in the eighth round of the 2021 MLB draft.